-LEVYNA is an interdisciplinary centre funded by the European structural funds and the Government budget of the Czech republic.
+LEVYNA is an interdisciplinary centre affiliated with the Department for the Study of Religions, Faculty of Arts, Masaryk University.
 It is the only institution in the world exclusively dedicated to the experimental study of religion.
 Combining methods and expertise from the Humanities and the Sciences, LEVYNA brings together researchers with backgrounds as diverse as Religious Studies, Anthropology, History, Psychology, and Neuroscience, who work collaboratively to investigate religious belief and behaviour.
 It aims to train young scholars in employing scientific methods in the study of religion, and to produce high quality research on religion through cross-disciplinary collaboration, methodological integration and innovation.

 Dan Řezníček and Radek Kundt published a study in the Journal of Cognition and Culture.

 (How) does religious priming work?